L-P/the-terse-time-tracker/man.en.md

 The Terse Time Tracker tracks time spent on tasks.

 # OPTIONS
 If no option is given, *start* is implied.
+If no option and no descriptin is given, tt will output the current running task or exit with code 1 if there is no current task.

 *-start*
 :   Either creates a new task and stops the current one, or edits the current